 If your parrot is well-behaved, properly trained, and bonded with you, perching on your shoulder will be fine.
 The parrot knows how to behave and will respect that on its favorite perch.
 However, you still need to establish ground rules.
 With these guidelines, you can ensure that shoulder-perching is safe and comfortable:

 You Must Put It There

 Don’t let the parrot hop onto your shoulder by itself.
-If it’s allowed to sit there whenever it pleases, the parrot may decide that it has a right to that spot.
-If a time comes where you can’t let the parrot sit on your shoulder, it may get offended and very insistent.
-It may even bite when you try to force it down.
+If allowed to sit there whenever it pleases, the parrot may decide that it has a right to that spot.
+If a time comes where you can’t let the parrot sit on your shoulder, it may get offended and become very insistent.
+It may even bite when you ask it to get down.

 Must Obey Your Signals

 Parrots stand on shoulders because they like it there.
 It’s safe, lofty, and comfortable.
-As long as you train the bird properly and lay down rules for shoulder-perching, it’ll be a happy experience for everyone.
+As long as you train your parrot properly and lay down the rules for shoulder-perching, it’ll be a happy and rewarding bonding experience.